Evelnon/veloren/VelorenPort/Network/README.md

 servidor.
 La lógica de validación de roles y permisos sigue la misma que en Rust gracias a los métodos `IsValidForRole`, `CanSpectate` y similares.

+### Authentication Flow

+`Participant` instances require non-empty `Credentials`.
+When a new connection is created via `Network.ConnectAsync` the caller supplies the credentials and a `ClientType`.
+Optionally an `AdminRole` can be passed to restrict the allowed client types.
+The constructor validates these values and throws an exception if the credentials are invalid or the client type is not permitted for the given role.
+This mirrors the Rust server's checks for privileged bots or spectators.

 ## Analysis of Remaining Migration Tasks

 Despite the `100%` mark that appears in older documents, the current C# module